2015 African Volleyball Championship U21

 The 2015 African Volleyball Championship U21 was held in Cairo, Egypt from 27 February to 1 March 2015.
 The champions of the tournament qualified for the 2015 FIVB Volleyball Men's U21 World Championship.

-Egypt finished the 3-team round-robin tournament on top of the standing to clinch their third title.
+Egypt finished the three-team round-robin tournament on top of the standing to clinch their third title.

 Qualification

-3 CAVB under-21 national teams have registered to participate in the 2015 African Championship U21.
+Three CAVB under-21 national teams registered to participate in the 2015 African Championship U21.